Opetushallitus/akt/README.md

 ./koodisto-langs.sh
 ```

 The above script fetches language codes from the Koodisto service and transforms them into localization files.
-The created localization files are stored in git
+The created localization files are stored in git.

 [prettier]: https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode